 Section 4: Prior Travel to the United States

 Traveled in the past to the U.S.?
-If so, you will need to detail why you came in the past and the dates.
-This section will also inquire whether you have ever been denied a U.S. visa or if you have ever filed an immigrant petition with USCIS.
-Always be honest and accurate with your answers.
+If so, you must detail why you came in the past and the dates.
+The I-94 tool helps with this.
+This section also contains questions about whether you have ever been denied a U.S. visa or if you have ever filed an immigrant petition with USCIS.
+Always be honest, concise, and accurate with your answers.

 Section 5: Contact Information

-You will need to submit your current address and contact information like email address and phone number in this section.
+You will need to submit your current address and contact information, like your email address and phone number, in this section.
 They also ask for social media account handles from the past five years for sites like Facebook or Twitter.
 (Do not provide your password or login credentials to these accounts) USCIS may review your activity on these social media accounts.

 Section 6: Passport Details